pzim-devdata/volumouse/README.md

 Just run the command `python3 'volumouse.py'` in the imported folder or `python3 '/place/of/the/folder/volumouse/volumouse.py'`

-For working, you should add volumouse.py to the starting apps at startup.
+For working, you should add `python3 '/place/of/the/folder/volumouse/volumouse.py'` to the starting apps during the system's startup.

 # Create a PATH to volumouse :

-You will need to create a PATH for starting volumouse with the `volumouse` command.
+You should create a PATH for starting volumouse with the `volumouse` command.
+But it's not very usefull if you start volumouse during the system's startup.

 Indead, to be able to run volumouse directly in the terminal, without going to the source package, you should add the volumouse's folder to the PATH :